xuqiongkai/xuqiongkai.github.io/index.md

 *Email: qiongkai.xu[at]mq.edu.au*

 ### Latest News
++ [Jan, 2025] One demo paper on Emergency Healthcare has been accepted to WWW 2025!
+We look forward to discussing the project with you in Sydney!
 + [Dec, 2024] Congratulations to my students, Anudeex and Zihan, granted prestegious scholarships, *CIS PhD scholarship* and *DFCRC scholarship* respectively!
 + [Sep, 2024] **"Seeing the Forest through the Trees: Data Leakage from Partial Transformer Gradients"** is accepted to EMNLP 2024.
 Congratulations to Weijun and team!
 + [Sep, 2024] I am fortunate to have won the **Research Pitching Session** at Macquarie University for the second time!